Ajay051198/PendulumAssignment/README.md

 ### REST API:

-Our frontend uses /setparams to setup the simulation and uses /start, /pause and /reset to control the simulation from an UI.
-The frontend also periodically polls the /angle API to update the angle of the pendulum in the UI.
+Our frontend uses **`/setparams` to setup the simulation and uses `/start`, `/pause` and `/reset` to control the simulation from an UI.
+The frontend also periodically polls the `/angle` API to update the angle of the pendulum in the UI.

-The /position is used to obtain the xy-coordinates of the neighbouring nodes that is used in collision detection function which is called with each update/time-step in the backend pendulum manager class during simulation.
+The `/position` is used to obtain the xy-coordinates of the neighbouring nodes that is used in collision detection function which is called with each update/time-step in the backend pendulum manager class during simulation.

 **URLs:**

-- /setparams  [POST] → accepts parameters for a pendulum object and URLs for its left and right neighbours and updates the PendulumManager's pendulum object and neighbour information.
+- `/setparams`  [POST] → accepts parameters for a pendulum object and URLs for its left and right neighbours and updates the PendulumManager's pendulum object and neighbour information.
 The URL returns a JSON response with the status and the pendulum object.
-- /start [POST] → starts the simulation by calling the start method of the PendulumManager.
+- `/start` ******[POST] → starts the simulation by calling the start method of the PendulumManager.
-- /pause [POST] → pauses the simulation by calling the pause method of the PendulumManager.
+- `/pause` [POST] → pauses the simulation by calling the pause method of the PendulumManager.
-- /reset [POST] → resets the simulation by calling the reset method of the PendulumManager.
+- `/reset` [POST] → resets the simulation by calling the reset method of the PendulumManager.
-- /angle [GET]→ return a JSON response containing the current angle offset of the pendulum of the pendulum manager.
+- `/angle` [GET]→ return a JSON response containing the current angle offset of the pendulum of the pendulum manager.
-- /position → return a JSON response containing the x and y co-ordinates of the pendulum's bob of the pendulum manager.
+- `/position` → return a JSON response containing the x and y co-ordinates of the pendulum's bob of the pendulum manager.

 ### Guaranteed delivery communication implentation || AMQP Exchange Fanout